Neo-Assyrian Empire: Background

 Imperialism and the ambition of establishing a universal, all-encompassing empire was a long-established aspect of royal ideology in the ancient Near East prior to the rise of the Neo-Assyrian Empire.
 In the Early Dynastic Period of Mesopotamia (c.
 2900), the Sumerian rulers of the various city-states in the region often fought with each other in order to establish small hegemonic empires and to gain a superior position relative to the other city-states.
 Eventually, these small conflicts evolved into a general ambition to achieve universal rule.
 Reaching a position of world domination was not seen as a wholly impossible task in this time since Mesopotamia was believed to correspond to the entire world.
-One of the earliest Mesopotamian "world conquerors" was Lugalzaggesi, king of Uruk, who conquered all of Lower Mesopotamia in the 24th century BC.
+One of the earliest Mesopotamian "world conquerors" was Lugalzaggesi, king of Uruk, who conquered all of Lower Mesopotamia in the 24th century BCE.
 The succeeding Akkadian Empire is generally regarded as the first known empire.

 Numerous imperialist states rose and fell in Mesopotamia and the rest of the Near East after the time of the Akkadian Empire.
 Most early empires and kingdoms were limited to some core territories, with most of their subjects only nominally recognizing the authority of the central government.
 Still, the general desire for universal rule dominated the royal ideologies of Mesopotamian kings for thousands of years, bolstered by the memory of the Akkadian Empire and exemplified in titles such as "king of the Universe" or "king of the Four Corners of the World".
 This desire was also manifested in the kings of Assyria, who ruled in what had been the northern part of the Akkadian Empire.
-Assyria experienced its first period of ascendancy with the rise of the Middle Assyrian Empire in the 14th century BC, previously only having been a city-state centered around the city of Assur.
+Assyria experienced its first period of ascendancy with the rise of the Middle Assyrian Empire in the 14th century BCE, previously only having been a city-state centered around the city of Assur.
 From the time of Adad-nirari I (c.
-1305–1274 BC) onwards, Assyria became one of the great powers of the ancient Near East.
+1305–1274 BCE) onwards, Assyria became one of the great powers of the ancient Near East.
 Under Tukulti-Ninurta I (c.
-1243–1207 BC) the empire reached its greatest extent and became the dominant force in Mesopotamia, for a time even subjugating Babylonia in the south.
+1243–1207 BCE) the empire reached its greatest extent and became the dominant force in Mesopotamia, for a time even subjugating Babylonia in the south.
 After Tukulti-Ninurta's assassination, the Middle Assyrian Empire went into a long period of decline, becoming increasingly restricted to just the Assyrian heartland.
-Though this period of decline was broken up by Tiglath-Pileser I (1114–1076 BC), who once more expanded Assyrian power, his conquests overstretched Assyria and could not be maintained by his successors.
-The trend of decline was substantially reversed in the reign of the last Middle Assyrian king, Ashur-dan II (934–912 BC) who campaigned in the northeast and northwest.
+Though this period of decline was broken up by Tiglath-Pileser I (1114–1076 BCE), who once more expanded Assyrian power, his conquests overstretched Assyria and could not be maintained by his successors.
+The trend of decline was substantially reversed in the reign of the last Middle Assyrian king, Ashur-dan II (934–912 BCE) who campaigned in the northeast and northwest.